ulab-uiuc/ToMAP/README.md

 ![](figures/main_fig.png)

 Theory of Mind Augmented Persuader (**ToMAP**) is a novel persuader training schema that incorporates theory of mind information, enabling the model to analyse the opponent's current thoughts, and develop more effective, targeted persuasion strategy.
 ToMAP enables language models of 3B size to obtain impressive persuasion capability, outperforming much larger LLMs.

-# Repo structure
+# Understanding ToMAP

+### Persuasion Setup
+Refer to

+### Reward Design
+Refer to `verl/utils/rewards.py` and `verl/trainer/main_ppo.py RewardManager`.

+### Hparams
+Refer to `verl/trainer/config/ppo_trainer.yaml`.

+Specially, you should always set `trainer.is_debate=True`.

 # Preperation